Kiana-Jafari/cpp-projects/README.md

-# cpp-projects
+# C++ Projects
-Source-code of projects and assignments written in C++
+This repository contains all files, source code of projects, and assignments written in C++.